make2explore/ESP-ZeroCode-Text-Mode-Configuration/README.md

 📕 **YouTube Video Links**

-- In this tutorial we will see brief introduction to ESP ZeroCode, a game-changer for IoT development.
-ESP ZeroCode from Espressif Systems.
-If you’re an IoT enthusiast or a developer, this is a tool you don’t want to miss.
-And then like we always do, we will see practical demonstration of this platform and its different examples using ESP32 boards.
+- In this tutorial we will see Text Mode Configuration of ESP ZeroCode Product Development Platform.
+In first part we will see Introduction to Text Mode Configuration, Documentation Guide.
+In Second part We'll see small project - Smart Plug product with 4 channel socket.

 ▶️  [Tutorial] ESP ZeroCode : Text Mode Configuration - I  - 🔗  https://youtu.be/xrCVEMla6SA